IGO shares shed 78% in less than 2 years, but are up 40% in 2025! Dead cat bounce or legitimate rebound?

 But hey, the company will bounce back when lithium prices do, right?

 It’s arguable.
-And investors got excited last week after the closure of a Chinese mine responsible for 5% of global supply.
+And investors have gotten excited at any hint, most notable the (ultimately temporary) closure of a Chinese mine responsible for 5% of global supply.
 But we’d say not so fast.
+Now, Greenbushes is operating with a 66% EBIT margin and it made 1.48Mt in spodumene production and ~6,782t of lithium hydroxide.

 IGO’s copper ambitions are admirable, although it’ll be a long game.
 The company will either have to find projects via M&A – which is quick but expensive – or exploration, which is a cheaper but ardeous and painstaking process.